 Below, we’ve listed these AAFCO requirements for you to observe and remember when searching for the best food for dogs.

 Puppy food guidelines

-When it comes to puppy foods, owners often try to be particularly careful, and rightfully so.
-For a puppy’s growth and a pregnant dog’s reproductive health, you need to up the nutritional levels in comparison to what you would give a grown adult dog to maintain their health.
+For a puppy’s growth and a pregnant dog’s reproductive health, you need to increase the nutritional levels compared to what you would give a grown adult dog to maintain their health.

 For a puppy that is growing and developing or a pregnant dog, the AAFCO suggests that their food should contain:

 - 1% Linoleic Acid

 - 3% Sodium

 - 0mg Thiamine